 You know you need to clean the windows to prepare for your open house.
 You may, however, not be aware that staging professionals advise taking down drapes and curtains to let more light in because light, they claim, is what sells.
 You can leave the sheers up, but do take down those heavy drapes.

 You should also remove the blinds from windows.
 Even if the blinds are down and in the open position, it can still reduce the amount of natural light entering over the course of a day by 50%.
 Cleaning window can be a pretty big chore, so don’t leave anything up to darken your hard work.

 4. Make it Inviting

-As the final one of our ideas for a springtime open house in Nashville, we suggest making everything as inviting as possible and playing the gracious host/hostess a little bit.
+As the final one of our ideas for a springtime open house in Franklin, Nashville, or Brentwood, we suggest making everything as inviting as possible and playing the gracious host/hostess a little bit.
 You could, for example, set out baked goods or other treats, as well as colorful feedback cards, to give the impression that you’re truly interested in the comfort and satisfaction of your viewers.
 You might also place attractive flower arrangements in strategic places throughout the house.

 It is true that spring is the best time to sell a house and that in many areas it’s still a seller’s market.
 But it never hurts to do everything you can to increase your chances of a quicker sale at a better price.
 So give these ideas for a springtime open house in Franklin, Nashville, or Brentwood a try, and see how it goes.